GLOBAL MARKETS-Asian shares extend global recovery, volatility subsides

-TOKYO, Feb 19 (Reuters) - Asian shares gained on Monday, joining a global recovery for equity markets as sentiment improved gradually from a recent shakeout that stemmed from fears of creeping inflation and higher borrowing costs.
+TOKYO, Feb 19 (Reuters) - Asian shares ticked up on Monday, joining a global recovery for equity markets as sentiment improved gradually from a recent shakeout that stemmed from fears of creeping inflation and higher borrowing costs.

-Trading is expected to be slower than usual due to market holidays in the United States as well as Greater China.
+Trading is expected to be slower than usual due to market holidays in the United States as well as Greater China and Mumbai.

 On Wall Street, the S&P 500 rose marginally on Friday to mark its biggest weekly increase in five years, although earlier gains evaporated after a 37-page indictment filed by U.S. Special Counsel Robert Mueller charged 13 Russians and three Russian companies for meddling in the 2016 U.S. presidential election.